 “Then a friend told me that chronic stress can add to the risk,” says the patient.
 “I have a high-stress job, so I began to worry.”

 “I think it’s premature to start worrying,” says the doctor.
 “A family history of stroke is no guarantee that you’ll have one, too, and there are lots of things you can do to reduce your risk.”
 She explains some of the lifestyle factors the patient could control, before finishing up by saying, “You were right to tell me about this possibility.
 It gives me a good frame of reference and means we can work together to keep you as healthy as possible.”

-The patient leaves the doctor’s office feeling relieved-and with a lot of accurate information about strokes.
+The patient leaves the doctor’s office feeling relieved—and with a lot of accurate information about strokes.
 (Find out the difference between a stroke and an aneurysm.)

-You should take note of any changes in your body-such as unusual lumps, rashes or persistent pain-and be sure to communicate them to your health practitioner.
+You should take note of any changes in your body—such as unusual lumps, rashes or persistent pain—and be sure to communicate them to your health practitioner.
 It allows for early detection of potentially serious conditions and will give your doctor the opportunity to hear about any worries you might have.
 (Here are 50+ health symptoms you should never ignore.)